 - Organization and development

-The graduate communication assessment may be taken at the Troy Campus Testing Center or the Novi Campus Library.
+The graduate communication assessment may be taken at the Troy Campus Testing Center, the Novi Campus Library, or an approved external testing site.
 An appointment is required.

 Please refer to your admission packet for more information regarding the graduate communication assessment.